 10).
 Renewing the Lease+

-60 days prior to the end of the lease we will begin communications with the tenant to determine whether they intend to renew the lease.
+60 days prior to the end of the lease we will begin communications with the resident to determine whether they intend to renew the lease.
 We will review market conditions and determine whether or not an increase to the monthly rent is justified.
-Should the tenant notify us they intend to vacate the property at the end of the lease we will immediately begin marketing the property to find a new tenant so that time on the market is minimized.
+Should the resident notify us they intend to vacate the property at the end of the lease we will immediately begin marketing the property to find a new resident so that time on the market is minimized.

 Palm Beach Gardens Area Information

 Prior to development, the land that became Palm Beach Gardens was primarily cattle ranches and pine forests, as well as swampland further west.
 In 1959, wealthy landowner and insurance magnate John D. MacArthur announced plans to develop 4,000 acres (16 km2) and build homes for 55,000 people.
 He chose the name Palm Beach Gardens after his initial choice, Palm Beach City, was denied by the Florida Legislature, because of the similarity of the name to the nearby Palm Beach.
 MacArthur planned to build a "garden city" so he altered the name slightly.
 The city was incorporated as a "paper town" (meaning that it existed only on paper) in 1959.
 The 1960 Census recorded that the city officially had a population of one, apparently a squatter whom MacArthur had allowed to stay on his property.
 Source From Wikipedia